Jason-bolt/Jason-bolt/README.md

 ## I'm Jason Kwame Appiatu

-I am a full stack software engineer, an instrumentalist (heavy on the guitars 🎸🔥😁) and an artist.
+I am a full-stack software engineer, an instrumentalist (heavy on the guitars 🎸🔥😁), and an artist.

-As a software engineer, I am passionate and self motivated to keep learning and improving to keep myself relevant in this fast changing field.
+As a software engineer, I am passionate and self-motivated to keep learning and improving to keep myself relevant in this fast-changing field.

 <!--
 **Jason-bolt/Jason-bolt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.